 Royal Caribbean's vaccination requirements vary depending on the port of embarkation.
 European ports, such as Barcelona, Rome, and Southampton, require all passengers age 18 and older to be at least two weeks past completing their full vaccination.
 Meanwhile, cruises departing from Seattle, WA; Galveston, TX; Cape Liberty, NJ; and all Florida ports require all passengers age 12 and older to be fully vaccinated.

 SeaDream Yacht Club requires all guests age 18 and older to be two weeks past being fully vaccinated.
 The line will limit the number of guests under age 18.

 River cruise lines are following safety protocols, as well.
-Although river ships carry fewer passengers (typically 80 to 190 guests) than ocean vessels, many leading lines — which include Viking River Cruises, Uniworld River Cruises, AmaWaterways, Avalon Waterways, Scenic, Emerald Cruises, and Tauck — have also enacted vaccination and testing protocols.
+Although river ships carry fewer passengers (typically 80 to 190 guests) than ocean vessels, many leading lines — including Viking River Cruises, Uniworld River Cruises, AmaWaterways, Avalon Waterways, Scenic, Emerald Cruises, and Tauck — have enacted vaccination and testing protocols.

 Do Cruise Passengers Have to Test Before Boarding?

 Most cruise lines require that all cruise ship passengers receive a negative test result prior to boarding.
 Rules vary by ports of embarkation, country, and cruise line.
 This information was valid as of Sept.
 20, 2021:

 - Azamara: In addition to pre-travel testing requirements in the country of boarding, Azamara will require passengers to undergo a COVID-19 test in the terminal prior to embarkation.

 - Carnival: Both vaccinated and unvaccinated passengers must present negative test results before boarding.

 - Celebrity: All passengers age two and older must present a negative COVID-19 test prior to boarding.